Marine Induction Motor Servicing Tips

 One method is to take advantage of the fact that metals contract and expand due to cold and heat.

 This method involves carefully wrapping up the Stator part of the induction motor in a polythene bag, and putting it in the freezer overnight.

 This will very slightly shrink the size diameter of the bearing shaft.

 The second part to the operation involves gently heating up a pan of engine oil, so that it is warm.

 Obviously extreme care needs to be taken, so that either a fire is not caused by the oil igniting, or the engineer receiving burns while trying to handle the hot bearing.

 Once the bearing is warm, the Stator can be removed from the freezer, and the warm oiled bearing should slip fairly easily onto the shaft.

 The oil can then be wiped off the bearing with a non fluffy cloth, and motor reassembly can begin.

-To hire me for training, follow this link:- https://yesway.co.uk/training/
+To hire me for bespoke training of your staff on marine induction motor servicing, follow this link:- https://yesway.co.uk/training/